krother/academis/posts/sicklecell.md

 ### 4.1 Familiarize with regular expression

-Do the first 3-4 exercises on the RegexOne website (http://www.regexone.com)
+Do the first 3-4 exercises on the RegexOne website [www.regexone.com](http://www.regexone.com)

 ### 4.2 Search for a start codon

-Use the re.search() function to locate the start codon (ATG) in the cDNA sequence of healthy beta-globin.
+Use the `re.search()` function to locate the start codon (ATG) in the cDNA sequence of healthy beta-globin.
 The first parameter is a search pattern string, and the second is the string to be searched.

 ### 4.3 Search for a restriction site

-Create a regular expression using the re.compile() function for the restriction enzyme DdeI (cuts at NN^CTNAG).
+Create a regular expression using the `re.compile()` function for the restriction enzyme DdeI (cuts at `NN^CTNAG`).
 Search with a regular expression in both sickle cell and beta-globin DNA sequences.
 If the search method returns a match, the match object has a start and a stop attribute.
 Print the start and stop found in both DNA sequences.

 ### 4.4 Apply more restriction enzymes